There is plenty of information on the web about planning a trip to Italy, but most of it focuses on what you should do.

 Mistake #5: Only Traveling To Italy In The Summer

-That being said, if you are planning a trip to Italy and want to head into the Dolomites/Italian Alps, then the winter/spring will not be the best time for the experience because they will be buried in snow [unless you want to ski!]
+However, if you are planning a trip to Italy and want to head into the Dolomites/Italian Alps, then the winter/spring will not be the best time for the experience.

 Mistake #6: Completely Writing Off Renting A Car In Italy

 Another mistake people make when planning a trip to Italy is completely writing off renting a car.